 Our saving grace was we knew that revenue would be unpredictable.
 Our plan was to hire an initial group of engineers then hold hiring flat until we saw signs that revenue was starting to ramp.

 We didn’t completely stop hiring because finding great engineers is tough.
-But did raise our bar even higher.
+But we did raise our bar even higher.
 This helped keep our cash burn close to flat.

 You can extend your runway by getting a loan.